LemmyNet/rfcs/text/0000-csam-filtering.md

 # Guide-level explanation

-- As an admin you can add your credentials of different CSAM filtering Services ( For Example [Microsofts PhotoDNA](https://www.microsoft.com/en-us/photodna)) in the Admin Settings and/or activate a offline CSAM scanner ( For example [AI Horde csam scanner](https://github.com/Haidra-Org/horde-safety/blob/main/horde_safety/csam_checker.py), [Thorn Safer [paid]](https://get.safer.io/csam-detection-tool-for-child-safety), [Meta PQD](https://github.com/facebook/ThreatExchange/tree/main/pdq)). ( Only either one CSAM filtering Service or offline csam scanner is required )
+- As an admin you can add your credentials of different CSAM filtering Services ( For Example [Microsofts PhotoDNA](https://www.microsoft.com/en-us/photodna)) in the Admin Settings and/or activate an offline CSAM scanner ( For example [AI Horde csam scanner](https://github.com/Haidra-Org/horde-safety/blob/main/horde_safety/csam_checker.py), [Thorn Safer [paid]](https://get.safer.io/csam-detection-tool-for-child-safety), [Meta PQD](https://github.com/facebook/ThreatExchange/tree/main/pdq)). ( Only either one CSAM filtering Service or offline csam scanner is required )
 - As an example you can use
 - You can change what it should do below the credentials:
     + [X] Remove Image in the storage